RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 <img src="https://user-images.githubusercontent.com/64614298/145261096-15cd6506-d9b2-4258-9868-bc602de2884b.png" alt="drawing" width="600" class="center"/>
 <img src="https://user-images.githubusercontent.com/64614298/145262759-f3464b3f-2c5e-43e3-83c0-7130fd15d10b.png" alt="drawing" width="600" class="center"/>

-The padded review sequences (X input) was now of the shape (# of instances, maximum sequence length) and ready to be fed to the RNN model.
+The padded review sequences (X input) was now of the shape (# of instances, maximum sequence length) and ready to be fed to the RNN model, namely, (13933, 200).
 However, the ratings sequences (Y output) needed to be reformed to the format (# of instances, # of classes).
-To do so, the **
+To do so, the *pd.get_dummies().values* function was used on y_train, givng an output for the training set of (13933, 3).
+All the data was then ready to be fed to the model.

 **Summary of data preprocessing:**